Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – But the concern is R=V/I * cos phi.
 The calculation is given in the Alstom P44x book.

 – A 11Kv, 2.2MW synchronous motor tripped on-field failure.
 As per customer excitation is healthy.
 What could be the possibilities of a field fail trip?
 It’s running for 1 year.
 LOE will operate when the impedance trajectory passes the offset mho scheme.
-This tripping seems to be due to transient swing or low-frequency disturbances.
+This tripping seems to be due to transient swings or low-frequency disturbances.
 Do u have the Comtrade file?
 And settings of the relay

 – Comtrade file customer can’t able to retrieve as he does not have a laptop and expertise to retrieve data.
 Settings I will provide

 – One 20 MVA transformer has frequent trippings by REF on the LV side.
 What will be the probable reason?

 – LV side field CT and NCT have the same ratio of 600/1.
 The stabilizing resistor value for a through fault current needs to be checked.
 The polarity of the lv neutral ref ct may be reversed.
 The s1 and s2 are to be reversed and connected and then checked.
 As CT3 is measuring fault current similar to neutral current there may be a single-phase fault at the remote outside of the zone.